-- 2014 "fracking bad language" is likely amplified by the political and environmental sensitivities around the shale - 2015 gas sector, as well as lack of familiarity of seismicity (natural and induced) to UK stakeholders.
-At its - 2016 simplest, this research presents a reminder of the importance of clearly defining technical and descriptive - 2017 terms, whether in expert reports, policy documents, or surveys.
-We suggest that a shared language to - 2018 describe earthquakes should be developed and adopted to improve understanding of perceived risks, and - 2019 to facilitate risk communication within and between expert and non-expert stakeholders.
-Our finding Deleted: .
-This framework will be 2020 2021 relevant to numerous geoscience applications, since many subsurface technologies deemed critical Deleted: for - low carbon future present risk of induced seismicity such as geothermal resource development,
+- 802 "fracking bad language" is likely amplified by the political and environmental sensitivities around the shale - gas sector, as well as lack of familiarity of seismicity (natural and induced) to UK stakeholders.
+At its - simplest, this research presents a reminder of the importance of clearly defining technical and descriptive - terms, whether in expert reports, policy documents, or surveys.
+We suggest that a shared language to describe earthquakes should be developed and adopted to improve understanding of perceived risks, and - to facilitate risk communication within and between expert and non-expert stakeholders.
+Our findings are - relevant to numerous geoscience applications, since many subsurface technologies deemed critical to a - 809 low carbon future present risk of induced seismicity-such as geothermal resource development.

-2022 6.
+810 6.
 Data Availability